metaplex-foundation/developer-hub/src/pages/core/deserialization.md

 description: Learn about the deserialization of Asset accounts, Collection accounts and plugins.
 ---

-## Deserialization

-As discussed in the Core overview, digital assets on Core are composed of exactly **one on-chain account** that has all the relevant data inside of it.
+Digital assets on Core are composed of exactly **one on-chain account** that has all the relevant data inside of it.

 That means that if we want to read that data we need to learn how to deserialize it.

-### Assets
+### Deserializing Assets

 Deserializing the `Asset` account will return information about: